devon-smith/Ethereum-Mining-Rig/README.md

 # Building Ethereum Mining Rigs

 I built this project in my garage and it involved assembling custom frames, installing multiple GPUs, configuring motherboards, and setting up mining software.
 Here is a step by step process on how I built and set up Ethereum mining rigs.
-By the end of this project, I managed to set up 5 mining rigs using over 20 GPUs in total.
+By the end of this project, I managed to set up 5 mining rigs using over 20 GPUs in total to mine ethereum.